aLEKS-e3/currency-monitoring-bot/README.md

-# Telegram Bot For Monitoring USD to UAH Rate
+# Telegram Bot for Monitoring USD to UAH Rate

 This project aims to regularly fetch the USD to UAH exchange rate from the Google Finance page, checking every hour.